OHDSI/OncologyWG/ddl/PostgreSQL/README.md

 Note: you could also apply the constraints and/or the indexes before loading the data, but this will slow down the insertion of the data considerably.

 6. Repeat steps 1-3, executing the script `OMOP CDM Results postgresql ddl.txt`

+7. (temporary step - won't be needed once we add them to the Athena release) Execute 'CDM_patch.sql' script to add CDM fields and tables concepts.